 This may be an effective way to quiet the symptoms of hormone imbalance, but definitely isn’t a real solution to the root cause.
 In fact, taking birth control can make hormone imbalance worse in the long run.
 It also increases risk for depression, gut dysfunction, nutrient deficiencies, and some cancers.

-I advise steering clear of hormonal birth control altogether if possible.
+With rare exception, I advise steering clear of hormonal birth control altogether if possible.
 Other medications like corticosteroids and statins can also interfere with hormone production and/or balance, so be sure to discuss those concerns with your prescribing physician if you are taking or considering taking those medications.

 The Bottom Line for Natural Hormone Balance